 Love Pasta?
 Try These 5 Healthy Pasta Tips

-Quality carbohydrates are an essential part of a balanced, healthful diet.
+Quality carbohydrates can be a part of a balanced, healthful diet.
 If pasta is your go-to carb, there are ways to take advantage of this low-cost food to make it even healthier:

 - Choose organic pasta, rice noodles, bean thread noodles and noodles such as Japanese udon and soba, which are part whole wheat and buckwheat.

 - Cook pasta only until it is al dente (barely tender).
-When it is cooked this way, it achieves a lower glycemic index than fully cooked pasta because the pulverized grain comes apart slowly in the stomach.
+When it is cooked this way, it achieves a lower glycemic index than fully cooked pasta because the pulverized grain comes apart slowly in the stomach meaning a slower blood sugar rise.
 (Low-glycemic-load carbohydrates should be the bulk of your carbohydrate intake to help minimize rapid rises in blood glucose levels.)

-- Skip the creamy sauces – they can provide unhealthy fats and more calories than traditional tomato-based sauces and added vegetables.
+- Skip the creamy sauces – they can provide unhealthy hydrogenated fats as well as excess saturated fats and more calories than traditional tomato-based sauces and added vegetables.

 - Aim for two to three servings per week.
 One serving is equal to about 1/2 cup cooked pasta, which is far less than the amount Americans typically eat.